iPhone sales got hit by the coronavirus. Now we'll learn how bad

 Morgan Stanley analyst Katy Huberty, for one, told investors in a memo last week that it's likely Apple will figure out how to help make the iPhone 5G device a hit.
 "Apple took its medicine early," she said.

-Discuss: iPhone sales got hit by the coronavirus.
+Discuss: Apple's iPhone sales got hit by the coronavirus.
 Now we'll learn how bad

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.